pistolricks/api-clients/README.md

 # US Public Schools API

-A CRUD API for US public schools data using PostgreSQL.
+A CRUD API for US public schools data using PostgreSQL with a SolidJS client for displaying schools on a map using OpenLayers.

 ## Prerequisites

+For the API:
 - Go 1.24 or higher
 - PostgreSQL 12 or higher with PostGIS extension
 - Git

+For the client:
+- Node.js 14 or higher
+- npm or yarn

 ## Setup

+### API Setup

 1. Clone the repository:
    ```